Ousret/pyTeliumManager/docs/classes.rst

     .. method:: verify(telium_ask)

         :param TeliumAsk telium_ask: Payment details previously used on ask()
-        :return: Transaction results as TeliumResponse, None if nothing was catched from device.
+        :return: Transaction results as TeliumResponse, None if nothing was caught from device.
         :rtype: TeliumResponse|None

-        Wait for answer and convert it to TeliumResponse for you.
+        Wait for answer and convert it to TeliumResponse.

     .. method:: close()